Overview of IYP data

 • reference_url_info is the URL of the documentation of the original dataset.

-• reference_name is unique per dataset and is composed of the organization name and dataset name (e.g. caida.as_relationships_v4).
-This is particularly useful to filter per datasets.
+• reference_name is unique per dataset and is composed of the organization name and dataset name (e.g., caida.as_relationships_v4).
+This is particularly useful to select specific datasets.